Stephen Watkins: 'What we're doing is about transformation of pharmacy'

 Source: Paul Stuart

-As things stand, Boots likes to boast that 90% of the UK population are just ten minutes away from one of its pharmacy stores.
+As things stand, Boots likes to boast that 90% of people in the UK are just ten minutes away from one of its pharmacy stores.
 While the multiple’s recent admission that it plans to shut 200 stores might alter this, it will still comfortably be the largest pharmacy presence on the UK high street.

-However, as its traditional pharmacy service shows signs of struggle, the meteoric rise of online-only pharmacies could pose another threat to Boots’ dominance, but Stephen Watkins, the company’s director of pharmacy items (who is also overseeing the chain’s digital transformation), is upbeat.
+However, as its traditional pharmacy service shows signs of struggle, the meteoric rise of online-only pharmacies could pose another threat to Boots’s dominance, but Stephen Watkins, the company’s director of pharmacy items (who is also overseeing the chain’s digital transformation), is upbeat.

 As he meets The Pharmaceutical Journal, he’s sitting in the pharmacy waiting area at the multiple’s brand new all-singing, all-dancing flagship store in the heart of London’s Covent Garden.
 The new store, which opened in June 2019, includes fast-track lanes that guarantee patients the ability to pick up their online-ordered prescriptions in two minutes or less.
 Patients looking for an even speedier transaction can use one of the company’s three prescription pick-up lockers.
-The swish new flagship store is the first step in a six-month trial to see how patients respond to new ways of interacting with their pharmacy.
+The smart new store is the first step in a six-month trial to see how patients respond to new ways of interacting with their pharmacy.

 For a company that saw its profits fall by a fifth in 2018, spending tens of thousands of pounds on lockers and unveiling a revamped shop design could seem counterintuitive.
 But Watkins is unfazed, insisting on the power of convenience and accessibility in attracting more customers, while promising a community pharmacy that is fit for the future.